shahaarya465/Mobile-Application-Development-Practicals/readme.md

-# AIML308: Mobile Application Development 📱
+# Mobile Application Development 📱

-This repository contains all the practicals for **AIML308 - Mobile Application Development**.
+This repository contains all the practicals for **Mobile Application Development**.
 Each practical is organized into its own directory for clarity and ease of access.

 ## 📂 Repository Structure